RandomGenericUsername/dotfiles/src/common/modules/pipeline/README.md

 ## Dependencies

-- `dotfiles-logging` - Logging infrastructure
+- `dotfiles-logging` - Logging infrastructure (RichLogger used in PipelineContext)
-- `dotfiles-package-manager` - Package management (used in PipelineContext)